 4) Look for rare items

-Items that are easily available are of less value than things that are difficult to find.
-Choosing items that are rare and unusual is a better investment because they will appreciate in value over time.
+Easily available items are of less value than things that are difficult to find.
+Choosing items that are rare and unusual is a better investment because they will appreciate over time.

 You’ll need to be careful and educate yourself if you want to invest in antiques.
 For a savvy buyer, though, it’s worth the effort because, in addition to making money, you get to surround yourself with beautiful things that you love!